 Targeted services for children and young people with special educational needs (SEN) or disabilities who need short term support or advice.
-If your child has a special educational need (SEN), where their learning difficulty or disability calls for special educational provision (but not a statement of SEN or Education Health and Care plan), what kind of support is available?
+If your child has a special educational need (SEN), where their learning difficulty or disability calls for special educational provision (but not an Education Health and Care plan), what kind of support is available?

 See also the fact sheet on the support that can be expected from schools for all pupils with SEN.